01 of 16

 Some things to consider when it comes to using hardwood flooring in a bathroom:

-- Hardwood will take much more care and maintenance in a bathroom than elsewhere in your home—at the very least, yearly application of a finish designed for wet environments.
+- Hardwood will take much more care and maintenance in a bathroom than elsewhere in your home—at the very least, a yearly application of a finish designed for wet environments.

 - Manufacturers often challenge warranty claims on wood flooring in a bathroom—and some flooring products may expressly say they are not suitable for bathrooms.